umbraco/UmbracoDocs/Fundamentals/Backoffice/Property-Editors/Built-in-Property-Editors/Block-Grid-Editor/index.md

 ## Build a Custom Backoffice View

 Building Custom Views for Block representations in Backoffice is based on the same API for all Block Editors.

 [Read about building a Custom View for Blocks here](../Block-Editor/build-custom-view-for-blocks.md)

-## Creating Block Grid programmatically
+## Creating a Block Grid programmatically

 In this example, we will be creating "spot" blocks in a Block Grid on a content item.
-The spot content consists of a _title_ and a _text_ field, while the spot settings contains a _featured_ checkbox.
+The spot content consists of a *titl* and a *text* field, while the spot settings contains a *featured* checkbox.

 The raw input data for the spots looks like this: